FaithAlone.net

 16 Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.

 Therefore, this teaching nullifies the entire purpose of the New Testament, and the payment of Jesus Christ.
 Those who preach it do not understand the scope of the Law, nor do they even attempt to quantify just how well it needs to be kept to be saved.
-Instead, they float out an unquantified, unknowable requirement of "repenting of your sins" to be saved, without telling you that it's keeping the Law, and without telling you how well you have to keep it.
+Instead, they float out an unquantified, unknowable requirement of "repenting of your sins" to be saved, without understanding that it is keeping the Law, and without defining how well one has to keep it.

-They never define how many sins one has to repent of because, logically, if obedience to the Law is required for Salvation, then perfect obedience is required, as justification by the Law is an all-or-nothing situation (James 2:10).
-If you bind yourself to keeping any part of it in regard to your eternal destiny, you have made yourself a debtor to keep the entire Law perfectly (Galatians 5:3), which is why no one has ever been justified by keeping the Law (Galatians 2:16, 3:11, Romans 3:20).
+How many sins one has to repent of is left undefined because, logically, if obedience to the Law is required for Salvation, then perfect obedience is required, as justification by the Law is an all-or-nothing situation (James 2:10).
+If one bind themselves to keeping any part of it in regard to their eternal destiny, they have made themselves a debtor to keep the entire Law perfectly (Galatians 5:3), which is why no one has ever been justified by keeping the Law (Galatians 2:16, 3:11, Romans 3:20).

-Galatians 2-4, and Romans 3-4, are five chapters almost entirely dedicated to debunking the heresy that the Law plays a role in our justification or Salvation.
+Galatians 2-4, and Romans 3-4, are five chapters almost entirely dedicated to debunking the heresy that the Law plays a role in one's justification or Salvation.
 Those who preach this false doctrine are bringing people back under the Law, which cannot give life (Galatians 3:21) but only condemnation (Romans 4:15).
-It was only given to point us to the Savior (Galatians 3:24), and has absolutely no role to play in justifying us:
+It was only given to point a person to the Savior (Galatians 3:24), and has absolutely no role to play in justifying them:

 Romans 10:4